Yuki0631/planner_research/README.md

 9 directories, 53 files
 ```

-This diagram omits pddl folder because it only includes test pddl files. <br>
+This diagram omits pddl folder because it only includes test pddl files.

 You can check your own clon directory structure via a bash code like the following one.

 ```{bash}